Ben-Spencer/DataStructures/LinearDataStructures.md

 * Better locality of memory (heap memory is contiguous due to array implementation; if binary tree is used, memory is scattered)</br>
 <br>
 Heaps can generally be of two-types: Max-heaps and min-heaps. <br><br>
 <b>Max heaps</b> have the greatest key at the root.
 In other words, the biggest number is on top.
-Parents node are always larger than its children nodes.
+Parents node are always larger than children nodes.<br>
 <b>Min heaps</b> are the exact opposite.
 They have the lowest key at the root.
 Parents node are always smaller than children nodes.
 <br>
 <h3>Types of Heap</h3>